 In Elliptic’s June 21 Sanctions Compliance in Cryptocurrencies report, the firm's co-founder and Chief Scientist, Dr. Tom Robinson writes that U.S. regulators have handed out $2.5 billion in fines for crypto-related violations since 2014.

 Out of the total $2.5 billion, unregistered securities offerings accounted for $1.38 billion worth of penalties, or 55.19% of all fines dished out.
-Fraud was the second biggest crypto violation found in the report, accounting for 37.12% or $928 worth of penalties.
+Fraud was the second biggest crypto violation found in the report, accounting for 37.12% or $928 million worth of penalties.

 The largest crypto violation on record was the SEC’s 2020 verdict on Telegram’s initial coin offering (ICO), with the encrypted messaging app being charged for violating securities laws through its 2018 unregistered ICO that raised $1.7 billion in 2018.
 Telegram was ordered to pay $1.2 billion in disgorgement and $18.5 million in civil penalties.